Real Madrid confirm Mariano Diaz has tested positive for Covid-19 | Goal.com

 Mariano is set play no part against City, but Madrid will be hoping that a fixture in England goes ahead as planned.

-UEFA have, however, stated that all games currently lined up in Europe’s premier club competition will be reviewed on a regular basis.
+UEFA has, however, stated that all games currently lined up in Europe’s premier club competition will be reviewed on a regular basis.

 A statement was, however, released on July 9 which read: “UEFA will continue to monitor the situation and reserves the right to reassign any such matches to the venues of the final tournament of the relevant competition should new events occur that would make it impossible to play one or more matches at the original venues.”